-I’m Jon I am 32 years old and I’ve been learning piano for a few years now.
+I’m Jon, I’ve been learning piano for a few years.
 I have tried my hand at many instruments but always fancied learning the piano, so I made it my “learn something new” as part of a new year resolution (one that I haven’t broken!).

 I’ve always liked how versatile and whole the piano sounds, recreating themes and emotions of music.
 It’s an instrument that often entertains and captivates audiences without the need for singing.
 When choosing to play piano I wanted to learn modern songs, music that can entertain family and friends and a favourite of mine..
 Epic movie themes!

 Get used to it first…. don’t lose heart!

 A lot of emphasis is placed on students to learn classical piano and correct ethics when starting their journey.
 This is really important as it builds a good base for your learning and develops best technique, especially if you decide to grade.